srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 The Azure Stamps Pattern offers flexible deployment options designed to meet different organizational needs, from rapid prototyping to enterprise-scale production deployments.
 Each option provides different levels of automation, customization, and operational complexity.
 Choose your deployment path based on your tenancy requirements, operational maturity, and business goals.

 **Enterprise Multi-Tenant Architecture with CAF/WAF Compliance**

+The following sections map these concepts to concrete commands, parameters, and CI/CD examples so you can pick the path that fits your team today and scale it later without rework.

 ---